Counter-Terrorism and Border Security Bill

 These are balloted debates, which normally take place on a Thursday in the chamber.
 During debates, members are able to put their experience to good use, discussing current issues and drawing the government's attention to concerns.

 The committee hears from the Criminal Law Committee of the Law Society of Scotland about the effectiveness of the Bribery Act 2010 in Scotland, compared with England and Wales.
 The session begins at 11.35am.

 At 3.30pm, the committee hears from Ofcom and the Competition and Markets Authority as part of its inquiry into internet regulation.

 From 3.35pm, the committee hears from Dr Ben Broadbent, Deputy Governor (Monetary Policy) of the Bank of England on the use of the retail price index (RPI) as a measure of inflation.
 This evidence session is the latest in the Committee’s inquiry into the use of RPI.

 The committee hears from experts on work and skills including the Association of Colleges and London Business School as its inquiry focuses on intergenerational fairness in the workplace.
 The session begins at 11.40am.

 The committee hears from academics and the police from 3.20pm as part of its inquiry on the state of forensic science in the UK.

 The committee hears from HM Treasury from 10am as part of its inquiry into Brexit and the European Investment Bank.

-Image: House of Lords 2014 / Photography by Roger Harris
+Image credit: House of Lords 2018 / Photography by Roger Harris